postfixadmin/postfixadmin/DOCUMENTS/CUSTOM_FIELDS.md

 }
 ```

-`pacol()`'s full parameter list (editable, display_in_form, display_in_list,
+The full `pacol()` parameter list (editable, display_in_form, display_in_list,
-type, label, description, default, options, ...) is documented in
+type, label, description, default, options, and the rest) is over in
 [HANDLER_CLASSES.md](HANDLER_CLASSES.md#pacol-parameters).

-You can also modify or hide existing fields the same way, e.g.
+The same trick works for tweaking or hiding existing fields, for example
 `$struct['transport']['display_in_form'] = 0;`.

-That's all the UI needs — the edit/create form now shows **Backend Host** and
+And that's the whole UI part.
+The create/edit form now shows a Backend Host box
-writes it back to the column.
+and writes whatever you type back to the column.

-> **List view note:** the edit form is updated from `$struct` automatically.
+> Heads up on the list view: the edit form updates itself from `$struct`
-> If you use the *virtual* list templates and want the new column to appear in
+> automatically, but if you're using the *virtual* list templates and want the
-> the list, you may also need to add it to the corresponding list template.
-See
+> new column to show up in the list too, you may also have to add it to the
+> matching list template.
+There's a note about this above the `*_struct_hook`
-> the comment above the `*_struct_hook` block in `config.inc.php`.
+> block in `config.inc.php`.

 ### Just the field (minimal recipe)

-If all you want is a custom column in the UI, Steps 1 and 2 are the whole story.
+If all you wanted was a custom column in the UI, Steps 1 and 2 are the whole
-Everything below is specific to the front-end mail-routing use case.
+job.
+Everything past here is specific to the front-end mail-routing case.

-## Step 3 — Route Postfix mail to the backend
+## Step 3: route Postfix mail to the backend

-Point `transport_maps` at a SQL query that turns the stored hostname into a
+Point `transport_maps` at a query that turns the stored hostname into a Postfix
-Postfix transport on the fly:
+transport on the fly:

 ```
 # /etc/postfix/mysql/transport_domains.cf
 query = SELECT CONCAT('smtp:[', backend_host, ']:25') FROM domain WHERE domain='%s' AND active=1
 ```

-The `[...]` brackets tell Postfix to skip the MX lookup and deliver straight to
+The square brackets tell Postfix to skip the MX lookup and hand the mail
-that host.
+straight to that host.

-## Step 4 — Proxy Dovecot logins to the same backend
+## Step 4: proxy Dovecot logins to the same backend

-Reuse the very same hostname as Dovecot's `proxy` target in your passdb/userdb
+Reuse the exact same hostname as Dovecot's `proxy` target in your passdb and
-SQL, so an IMAP/POP login on the front end is proxied to the backend that owns
+userdb SQL.
+Now an IMAP or POP login that lands on the front end gets proxied
-the mailbox:
+to the backend that actually owns the mailbox:

 ```
 # dovecot-sql.conf.ext